wireapp/wire-server-deploy/offline/coturn.md

 * Create a `values.yaml` file and fill it with configuration.
 * Create a `secret.yaml` file for the Coturn secrets.
 * Configure the Coturn labels to select on which machine(s) it will run.
-* Configure the SFT labels for Coturn and SFT deployment.
+* Configure the SFT deployment for node selection and public IP discovery.
 * Configure the port redirection in Nftables.
 * Change the Wire-Server configuration to use Coturn instead of Restund.
 * Disable Restund.